st4rdog/st4rdog.github.io/_references/graphics/lightmapping.md

 subtitle : "What are lightmaps?
 And how to use them when making your game." author   : aStardog

+# IMAGES
+bg-img-path  : "001.jpg"
+bg-img-scale : 250%

 # OPTIONS - REFERENCE
 isAvailable    : true
 type           : graphics
-img            : ""
 rel-tutorials  : [tGraphicsBlenderLightmapping]
-rel-references : [rProgrammingOptimisation, rGraphicsOptimisation]
+rel-references : [rLighting, rGraphicsOptimisation]

 # OPTIONS - GENERAL
 isHidden : false